"False"

 Midwinter darkness and the Midnight Sun

 Due to Umeå's location, the number of daylight hours varies greatly between winter and summer.
-December is the darkest month with days that last only around 4 ½ hours.
-In contrast, the sun only sets for 3 ½ hours in June.
-By traveling a little further north, you can even experience the midnight sun.
+December is the darkest month with days that last only around 4.5 hours.
+In contrast, the sun only sets for 3.5 hours in June.
+By travelling a little further north, you can even experience the midnight sun.

 Time

 Swedes are usually very punctual.
 If you want to be like a Swede, it is better to arrive five minutes early than five minutes late.
-The exception from the rule is the akademisk kvart/academic quarter that only exists in the university sphere.
-Lectures that are said to start on the hour (10 am) actually start fifteen minutes later (10:15 am), unless it is an exam or if the time is stated as 10 am sharp.
+The exception from the rule is the akademisk kvart (academic quarter) that only exists in the university sphere.
+Lectures that are said to start on the hour (10 a.m.) actually start fifteen minutes later (10:15 am), unless it is an exam or if the time is stated as 10 am sharp.
+You will figure it out!

 Social life

 The saying is that Swedes are reserved and difficult to get to know.
 This is true to some extent, but foreigners do make comments about the Umeå population being both friendly and eager to help if you take the first step and approach them.
-Student activities, the Buddy Programme and the people in your corridor will hopefully provide you with plenty of opportunities to break the ice and to make new friends.
+Your colleagues and neighbours will hopefully provide you with plenty of opportunities to break the ice and to make new friends.

 Religion

 Even though Sweden is officially a Lutheran (Protestant/Christian) country, the Swedish people are generally not very religious.
 It is not so common for Swedes to regularly attend church services or take an active part in a congregation.
 However, Swedes have not left the church altogether.
-Weddings and funerals are still commonly held in church and many people still baptise their children.
+Weddings and funerals are still commonly held in church and many people have their children christened.

 Dining out and picking up the tab

 The concept of picking up the tab is an unknown phenomenon in Sweden.
 The bill is divided after what and how much you ate or drank.
-Tips are included, but it is always welcome if you leave some.
+Tips are included, but it is always welcome if you leave some extra.

 Queues and lines